sandepten/go-rss-aggregator/README.md

 # Go RSS Aggregator

 This is a simple RSS aggregator written in Go.
-It is a learning project for me to learn Go.
-It is not meant to be used in production.
+It can be used to aggregate RSS feeds from multiple sources into a single feed.

 ## Usage